 - State minimum coverage includes only the bare minimum coverage you need to legally stay on the road in Iowa.

-- Standard coverage includes state minimum protections plus collision insurance.
+- Standard coverage: Standard coverage includes state minimum insurance plus comprehensive and collision coverage.

 Insurance Rates with Driving Infractions

 You’ll pay more for insurance if you do have infractions on your driving record.
 This is because if you’ve been involved in an accident or gotten a ticket in the past, you’re more likely to have another incident in the future.
 Not every type of driving infraction will significantly raise your rates.
 Some infractions carry a small penalty and others will increase your rates for years to come.

 Here’s what you might pay for insurance if you have one of these following common driving infractions on your record:

 - At-fault accident: An accident that authorities determine was at least partially your fault.